Buffer-Kills/hackaccino-0x277353/README.md

 |

-Download the ufvs.zip file and after extract it under your XAMPP htdocs folder.
+Download the ufvs.zip file and extract it under your XAMPP htdocs folder.